amar969/JavaScript-Learning-/Primitive-NonPrimitive/Readme.md

 </tr>

 <tr>
-<td>A Gold or cash is can be good example of Primitive data type.
+<td>A Gold or cash can be good example of Primitive data type.
 You are storing actual elements </td>
 <td> A property papers are reference of the property.
-In land case we will not store the actual value </td>
+In land case we will not store the actual value.
+Hence the property papers are good example of Non-primitive data types</td>
 </tr>
 </tbody>
 </table>